Measles Information

 Developed by Pavel Piskarev, an architect, in 2014, this meditative art technique transforms stress into works of art using only a piece of paper and a marker.
 Hunt teaches the technique to help people relieve the stress, fear and anxiety that often accompany a cancer diagnosis.
 Once learned, it’s an easy technique that can be practiced at home, in the office, in a waiting room — wherever.

 Artists can then fill in the outline with other markers, watercolors or colored pencils.
 The final piece is often a beautiful surprise to the creator of the artwork.
-Much of the artwork from Hunt’s classes is displayed on the walls at Living Well Cancer Resource locations in Geneva and Warrenville, Illinois.
+Much of the artwork from classes are displayed on the walls at Living Well Cancer Resource locations in Geneva and Warrenville, Illinois.

 Ghadeer Y., a student in Hunt’s art classes, was treated for stage 1 breast cancer.
 She says neurographic art was a game changer in her cancer journey.